Nicholas Davies (journalist): Arms sales

 Davies was named by Ari Ben-Menashe as his business partner in Profits of War, in relation to Iran–Contra and the sale of PROMIS, the first computer spyware.
 The arrangement was also noted in the book Robert Maxwell, Israel's Superspy: The Life and Murder of a Media Mogul by Gordon Thomas.
 Ben-Menashe later posted seven documents relating to sales of arms by Davies, sometimes signing himself as Davis.
 Ben-Menashe also stated Davies was a "major player" in the arms sales to Iran and made more than $1.5 million on one deal.
 Davies and Ben-Menashe were specifically business partners in the international arms firm Ora Limited, which operated out of Davies' home in London starting in 1983.
-Ora Limited was setup according to Ben-Menashe with approval of the Israeli government and was meant to facilitate the Israeli flow of arms to Iran during the Iran–Iraq War.
+Ora Limited was set up according to Ben-Menashe with approval of the Israeli government and was meant to facilitate the Israeli flow of arms to Iran during the Iran–Iraq War.

 Davies' former wife, Janet Fielding, confirmed that Davies was selling arms in partnership with Ben-Menashe.
 In an interview with Seymour Hersh, she stated "Nick would try to tell me stuff [about the arms sales] and I said I didn't want to know.
 I left him because of it."
 She also stated that she was aware that his arms sales partner Ben-Menashe was an Israeli intelligence operative.